 It also means you get to know your fellow Computer Science students really well, whatever course they do.

 Convinced?
-There are places in Clearing for Computer Science.
+Apply now to start in September 2020.
 And from here, you can go anywhere.